FRRouting/frr/doc/user/ospfd.rst

-   Configured state of this feature as well as current status, such as the number of second remaining till on-startup or on-shutdown ends, can be viewed with the :ref:`show-ip-ospf` command.
+   Configured state of this feature as well as current status, such as the number of second remaining till on-startup or on-shutdown ends, can be viewed with the :clicmd:`show ip ospf` command.

 .. index:: auto-cost reference-bandwidth (1-4294967)
 .. clicmd:: auto-cost reference-bandwidth (1-4294967)

 .. index:: no auto-cost reference-bandwidth
 .. clicmd:: no auto-cost reference-bandwidth

-.. _OSPF-auto-cost-reference-bandwidth:

    This sets the reference
    bandwidth for cost calculations, where this bandwidth is considered